rbms-bsc/DCRMR/_pages/Edition/Edition.md

 ## 3.02 Sources of information

-<a name="3.02.1">3.02.1</a> The preferred sources of information for the edition elements are the title page, other preliminaries, colophon, and dust jacket (see introductory section X.X), in that order of preference.
-If an edition elements are transcribed from elsewhere than the title page, indicate its source in a [note on edition statement](/DCRMR/edition/Note-on-edition-statement/), see [3.29.X.X](/DCRMR/edition/Note-on-edition-statement/#).
+<a name="3.02.1">3.02.1</a> The preferred sources of information for the edition elements are the title page, other preliminaries, colophon, and dust jacket (see introductory section X.X.X.X), in that order of preference.
+If an edition elements are transcribed from elsewhere than the title page, indicate its source in a [note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.29.X.X](/DCRMR/edition/Note-on-edition-statement/#)).
 Do not take an edition statement from a source outside the manifestation itself.

 ## 3.03 Form and order of information